Harry Styles Got What For His Birthday From Adele? “Sign Of The Times” Singer Reveals Hilarious Gift From Her

 — Niall Horan (@NiallOfficial) April 7, 2017

 Directioners will be in for a very special treat when Harry performs on Saturday Night Live on April 15.
-As Billboard reports, Harry will also perform a second new song.
+As Billboard reported, Harry will also perform a second new song.
 The name of the song has not been released.

 .@Harry_Styles @MrsAnneTwist • Request #SignofTheTimes via phone!: